AxisCommunications/acap-runtime/README.md

 #### TLS

-The ACAP runtime service can be run either in TLS authenticated or unsecured mode.
+The ACAP Runtime service can be run either in TLS authenticated or unsecured mode.
 TLS authenticated mode provides additional security and encryption on the gRPC channel and is the recommended (and default) mode.
 The service requires a certificate file and a key file to run in TLS authenticated mode.
 By default these should be